 Kathryn Hartgrove has been described as a mezzo-soprano of precision, range and sheer splendor and has been heard throughout the United States, South America and Europe.
 Her many roles have included Judith in Bluebeard s Castle, Suzuki in Madame Butterfly, Thisbe in La Cenerentola, Siebel in Faust, Emilia in Otello and Santuzza in Cavalleria Rusticana with such companies as Lyric Opera of Kansas City, San Francisco Opera, New York City Opera’s National Tour, Chicago Opera Theater, Łodz National Opera of Poland, Chamber Opera of Chicago, Piedmont Opera Theater and Opera Maine.
 She has performed as Soloist with the Istanbul National Symphony, the Pesaro Chamber Orchestra and Choir in Italy, the Grant Park Symphony of Chicago, the Hinsdale Chamber Orchestra, the Lake Shore Symphony, the Millikin-Decatur Symphony and the Beloit-Janesville Symphony.
 She has performed solo recitals in Europe, South America and the United States and has been heard on radio and television in Brazil, Turkey and the United States.

 Ms. Hartgrove is an active professional stage director and recently staged Suor Angelica and Gianni Schicchi for FIO ITALIA and will be returning to stage Rita and Suor Angelica.
 She staged Il Canterina for FIO ITALIA’s online summer opera festival in 2021.
 Prior to COVID-19, Ms. Hartgrove staged Suor Angelica in Uberlândia at the invitation for the famed Brazilian soprano Edimar Ferredi.
 She was invited to create and stage opera scenes programs for Universidade Federal de Pelotas, Brazil, the Universidade Federal de Uberlândia as part of an Artist in Residence and the Festival of International Opera of the Americas.
-Other engagements include Dido and Aeneas at the Festival Música das Esferas, Cagnoni’s Don Bucefalo and Haydn’s Il Mondo della Luna for La Musica Lirica in Italia, Pizza con Funghi by Seymour Barab with the Boston Opera Cooperative, Too Many Sopranos and Pizza con Funghi for Milwaukee Opera Theater, Die Zauberflöte for the University of Campinas, Brazil.
+Other engagements include Dido and Aeneas at the Festival Música das Esferas, Cagnoni’s Don Bucefalo, Haydn’s Il Mondo della Luna and Rita for La Musica Lirica in Italy, Pizza con Funghi by Seymour Barab with the Boston Opera Cooperative, Too Many Sopranos and Pizza con Funghi for Milwaukee Opera Theater, Die Zauberflöte for the University of Campinas, Brazil.
 She will stage direct a scenes program for the Universidade de Guanajuato in Mexico.

-Ms. Hartgrove’s students have sung in regional houses throughout the United States such as Minnesota Opera, Michigan Opera Theater, Atlanta Opera, Omaha Opera, Des Moines Metro Opera and Opera Theater of St. Louis.
+Ms. Hartgrove’s students have sung in major regional houses throughout the United States such as Minnesota Opera, Michigan Opera Theater, Atlanta Opera, Omaha Opera, Des Moines Metro Opera and Opera Theater of St. Louis.
 Internationally performances include the Amazonas Opera Festival in Brazil, the Municipal Theater in Rio de Janeiro, the São Paulo Symphony Orchestra, the Festival Internacional Cervantino, the Orquestra Filharmónica de Ja Ciudad de México and the Orquesta Sinfónica De San Luis Potosí.
 They have won awards at the State and Regional Metropolitan Competitions and competed on the Semi-finals of the Metropolitan Opera Competition in addition taking top prizes in Houston Grand Opera’s Concert of Arias, the VanderLaan Competition and the Opera Index Competition.
 Her students have been heard at the Kennedy Center and have gone on to be accepted into prestigious Young Artist programs with the Houston Grand Opera, the San Francisco Opera, Minnesota Opera, Des Moines Opera, Opera Theater of St. Louis, and Michigan Opera Theater.
 They are also singing in major regional houses throughout the United States.
-Many of her students have been admitted to top schools such as Cincinnati Conservatory, Yale University and the Manhattan School of Music.
+Many of her students have been admitted to top schools such as Cincinnati Conservatory, Yale University, and the Manhattan School of Music, to name a few.